Frequently Asked Questions

 This would appear to make it legal to operate adjacent to public road in California.
 In our state of Oregon, it is classified as a moped, even though we don't have pedals, and technically needs to be made street legal for operation here.
 We drive it anyway in bike lanes.
 No one seems to mind.
 Most cops stop to ask where we got it, out of curiousity.
 Many of these laws are still in a transitional state.
 There is some discussion on the federal level to put electric bikes under the jurisdiction of the Consumer Products Safety Commission and essentially, treat them similar to pedal bikes.
 We favor this judgement because it greatly reduces the cost of transportation to the owner of the bike, as well as keeping them out of the active traffic lanes.

-Why don't the big bike companies like GT or Schwinn make a bike as powerful as a Electric Moto?
+Why don't the big bike companies like GT or Schwinn make

 It takes about 1,500 watts, roughly one and a half horsepower, to pull a 170 pound adult up a moderate hill at 10 mph.
 No groceries or passengers or trailers.